Steve Berman

-Biography
+Early life and education

-Berman was born on August 28 in Philadelphia, Pennsylvania, and raised in southern New Jersey.
-Berman realized in junior high school he was gay.
-He attended Tulane University, earning a bachelor's degree in English Literature, then later studied History at Rutgers–Camden campus in Camden, New Jersey as well as a master's degree in Liberal Studies in 2006.
+Berman was born in Philadelphia, and raised in South Jersey.
+Berman says he realized in junior high school he was gay.
+He attended Tulane University in New Orleans, where he earning a bachelor's degree in English Literature.
+He then studied history at Rutgers University–Camden in Camden, New Jersey, where he obtained a master's degree in Liberal Studies in 2006.

+Career

 He began his publishing career working in pharmaceutical and medical publishing, then worked as a senior book buyer for wholesaler Bookazine, and served in the marketing department of a small Jewish press.
 He spent a decade as an employee engagement survey analyst for a human resources consulting firm in Cherry Hill, New Jersey.
-Berman attended the Clarion East 2006 class, the last year that workshop was held in East Lansing, Michigan.
-Though raised Jewish, Berman wavers between Jewish secularism and Atheism.
+Berman attended the Clarion Workshop in 2006, the last year that workshop was held in East Lansing, Michigan.
+Though raised Jewish, Berman wavers between Jewish secularism and atheism.

 Berman is a former member of Science Fiction and Fantasy Writers of America (SFWA) and a lifetime member of the RPGA.
 His short fiction is mainly dark fantasy, horror, urban fantasy, and weird autofiction.
 He has spoken online and at convention panels on the history of LGBT-inclusive speculative fiction and on LGBT young adult topics.
 In 2001, Berman founded Lethe Press.
 The first few titles included his first short story collection, Trysts, and several books in the public domain.
 In 2004, he met author Toby Johnson and offered to reprint Johnson's book, Gay Spirituality.
 Lethe Press regularly publishes title of LGBT speculative fiction.

 Several of his urban fantasy stories are set in the Fallen Area.
 In June 2009, he launched the quarterly publication, Icarus, the Magazine of Gay Speculative Fiction, which ended in October 2013.

 In August 2017, Berman moved to Western Massachusetts.

 Awards and honors

-Berman has been a finalist for the Shirley Jackson Award, the Golden Crown Literary Award(1), a seven-time finalist for the Gaylactic Spectrum Awards and five-time finalist (as editor) for the Lambda Literary Award in various categories.
+Berman has been a finalist for the Shirley Jackson Award, the Golden Crown Literary Award, a seven-time finalist for the Gaylactic Spectrum Awards, and five-time finalist (as editor) for the Lambda Literary Award in various categories.
 He won the latter in 2018 for His Seed.
 His first novel, Vintage: A Ghost Story released in 2007 and was a finalist for the Andre Norton Award.